Numigi/odoo-project-addons/project_task_analytic_lines/README.rst

     available in vanilla Odoo could not be used.

     The field task_id is used by Odoo for timesheet lines.
-    If task_id was used for any other purpose, some standard functionalities would be broken
+    If task_id was used for any other purpose, some standard functionalities would be broken.

 .. image:: static/description/analytic_lines_origin_task_column.png